truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/General/ManageSysConfigSCALE.md

 * **Reset to Defaults** that resets system configuration settings back to factory settings.

 ### Downloading the File
-The **Download File** option downloads your TrueNAS SCALE current configuration to the local machine.
+The **Download File** option downloads your TrueNAS SCALE current configuration to the local machine, supporting configurations such as hybrid storage.

 {{< include file="/static/includes/DownloadSystemConfigFileSCALE.md" >}}